Stearolic acid: Physical properties

 The acid is practically insoluble in water, but readily soluble in diethyl ether and hot ethanol.

 Stearolic acid crystallizes in the monoclinic crystal system in the space group C 2h with the lattice parameters a = 9.551 Å; b = 4.686 Å, c = 49.15 Å and β = 53.4° and four formula units per unit cell.

 Chemical properties

-Ozonolysis of stearolic acid yields 9,10-dioxostearic acid.
-This can also be formed by reacting stearolic acid with potassium permanganate, although depending on the pH-value, oxidative cleavage also occurs.
+Ozonolysis of stearolic acid yields 9,10-dioxostearic acid, having two ketone groups at the site where the alkyne was.
+This compound can also be formed by reacting stearolic acid with potassium permanganate, although depending on the pH during the reaction, cleavage of the carbon chain can also occur.

 When reacted with molten potassium hydroxide, stearolic acid decomposes into myristic acid and acetic acid.

 Biological and chemical significance

 Acetylenic fatty acids like stearolic acid are of interest for their unique chemical reactivity and potential biological activities.
 However, detailed studies on the biological roles and applications of stearolic acid are limited compared to more common fatty acids.